 Within the OpenStack Foundation, the “Infrastructure” team is in charge of the tools available to the community.
 A large part of this team’s work is, as you probably understand, related to the CI system.
 As explained by James Blair (Principal Infrastructure Software Developer) in a post on the OpenStack blog, the needs are exponential.
 30,000 jobs being launched each day and three cloud providers are contributing to these mass calculations – among them is the OVH Group.

 OpenStack over OpenStack

-The OVH Group’s teams have been working for several weeks in collaboration with the “Infrastructure” team and the Foundation’s technical board to expand computing capacity within OVH datacenters.
+The OVH Group’s teams have been working for several weeks in collaboration with the “Infrastructure” team and the Foundation’s technical board to expand computing capacity within the OVH datacenters.
 The jobs sent to OVH are executed on Public Cloud instances, which are based on an OpenStack platform.
-Therefore, future OpenStack code is tested…on OpenStack instances!
+Therefore, future OpenStack code is tested… on OpenStack instances!

 For each job, a new Public Cloud instance is created.
 It gets the job, then executes it.
 Once the job has terminated, the results are returned to the patch manager and the cloud instance is destroyed.
-This use is a typical case for the Public Cloud, specifically designed to meet the many requests in "on demand" mode.
+This usage is a typical case study for the Public Cloud, specifically designed to meet numerous requests in "on demand" mode.